larrybotha/everything/resources/videos/Clean Code, Horrible Performance.md

 - [[ThePrimeagen]] chatted with the author of this video
     here: https://www.youtube.com/watch?v=OtozASk68Os
-    * The author's course on optimisation, mentioned in this video: https://www.computerenhance.com/
+    * Casey's course on optimisation, mentioned in this video: https://www.computerenhance.com/